PikeMcGillLab/predictLesions/README.txt

 genReport (patient 1, patient x)

 -	Purpose:
-	o	Generates a report for volume and dice co-efficients for the patients required works for three cases:
+	o	Generates a report for volume and dice co-efficients for the patients o	Operates under three cases:
 		~	Case 1: Generate a report from patients 9002 to 9021.
 Enter no arguments ~	Case 2: Generate a report for a single patient.
 Enter single argument ~	Case 3: Generate a report for a specific range of patients.
 Enter argument 1 then argument 2
--	Requires:
-	o	FSL 5.0.11
-	o	That the file tree structure is followed
--	Directions to use
-	o	Open up a terminal
-	o	Change directory to directory with genReport.command o	Type into terminal ./genReport.command <patient 1> <patient x>
 -	Input
 	o	Patient 1 - Optional - First or only patient that is needed o	Patient x - Optional - Final patient wanted processing
 -	Output
-	o	TotalReport.csv in analysis directory
+	o	Volume-and-DSC-report.csv in Results directory
 -	Examples
 	o	Case 1
 		~	makeLesions user$./genReport.command